Gaussian processes (2/3) - Fitting a Gaussian process kernel

 $$ \hat{\theta} = \underset{\theta}{\text{argmax}} \left( p(\mathbf{y} \mid X, \theta) \right) = \underset{\theta}{\text{argmin}} { \;-\log{ p(\mathbf{y} \mid X, \theta)}}$$

-Since in this case the log marginal likelihood is derivable with respect to the kernel hyperparameters, we can use a gradient based approach to minimize the negative log marginal likelihood (NLL).
-In this post we will be using a gradient descent based approach to train the hyperparameters on minibatches of the observed data.
+Since in this case the log marginal likelihood is differentiable with respect to the kernel hyperparameters, we can use a gradient-based approach to minimize the negative log marginal likelihood (NLL).
+In this post we will use JAX automatic differentiation and Optax to train the hyperparameters on the full observed dataset.

 In [10]: